The Role of Near-Surface Geophysics and Engineering in Renewable Energies and Low-Carbon Economy Transition

 - Chi Zhang (Vienna University)

 Transitioning to a renewable and low-carbon energy economy is one of the most crucial challenges faced by today’s society.
-At the forefront of this shift, geophysics can significantly contribute to this transition by providing essential tools for subsurface characterization and monitoring, infrastructure panning, and low carbon energy resource exploration and management.
+At the forefront of this shift, geophysics can significantly contribute to this transition by providing essential tools for subsurface characterization and monitoring, infrastructure planning, and low carbon energy resource exploration and management.
 This full-day workshop focuses on identifying and discussing opportunities and challenges for near-surface geophysics and engineering applications in the energy transition.
 During the workshop we will explore innovative concepts and case studies that demonstrate the important roles of various methods of near surface geophysics in tackling this topic.
 In addition, we will host a panel discussion involving stakeholders in academia, industry, and the public sector, and will end the day with an interactive and participatory group exercise designed to facilitate collaboration and knowledge sharing.

 Key questions the workshop intends to address include: